Fastlane-LLC/vendor-api-docs/source/includes/_activity_feed.md

 fulfillmentData | Data pertaining to the order's fulfillment | Various data was gathered in order to fulfill the order

 <aside class="notice">
-Currently, `fulfillmentData` will only be included for `Loan Payoff Request` orders, for which `fulfilmentData`'s structure will always be consistent (although we may not gather all data points during fulfillment).
+Currently, `fulfillmentData` will only be included for Loan Payoff Request orders, for which the data structure will always be consistent with that in the example (although we may not gather all data points during fulfillment).

-We may add other order types that include it in the future.
-While the structure of `fulfillmentData` may vary between order types, it will be consistent for each individual order type.
-We will include the full data structure for any such order in the example JSON to the right, as we have done here for `Loan Payoff Request` orders.
 </aside>

 ## order-updated